learn-co-curriculum/learn-deploy-on-day-one/README.md

 #### Taking stock

 Now that you have everything locally, let's take stock of what we have.
-Take a look at `index.html` and `profile.html` in the browser.
+Take a look at `index.html` and `your-name.html` (in the Students folder) in the browser.
 To do this:

 * If you're working on a Mac, you can just find the file locally using Finder and click to view the webpage in Chrome.
 * If you're working on Nitrous, it's a bit more involved: first push your changes to your GitHub fork, then download your GitHub repo to your computer as a zip file, unzip it and open up the HTML files locally.